gotchoices/MyCHIPs/doc/README.md

 The [Project](Project/README.md) folder contains specifications for coding projects developers might want to consider working on.

-Here are some older, possibly outdated documents:
+Also some older, possibly outdated information here:
 - [Early Concept of Protocols](Dialogs.md)

 ## Design Figures